Sydney Morning Herald, 20 January 1913:

 First played in England in 1874, lawn tennis was soon to arrive in the Australian colonies and was initially a social pastime for those with leisure and space for a court.

-By 1913, tennis clubs abounded, and the game was a mainstream activity, played by both sexes, socially and competitively.
-In January, a crowd of 5000 spectators watched Australia win the first tennis ‘test match’, defeating England seven matches to two, in ‘hot and steamy’ conditions.
+By 1913 tennis clubs abounded, and the game was a mainstream activity, played by both sexes, socially and competitively.
+In January a crowd of 5,000 spectators watched Australia win the first tennis ‘test match’, defeating England 7 matches to 2, in ‘hot and steamy’ conditions.